 Since most diplomats and corporate staff don’t get help with fees at this stage, these local schools offer a good alternative to the oversubscribed embassy-run nurseries (Apple - American Embassy and Busy Bees - British High Commission).
 Both take from outside the diplomatic enclave too, but priority is given to embassy employees, followed by selection by nationality and finally the Joe Ordinaries.

-American curriculum/ American High School Diploma/ AP/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,160 pupils
+American curriculum/ American High School Diploma/ AP/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,115 students

 Metro Delhi International School (MDIS) (pending)

 American curriculum/ American High School Diploma; ages 3-18; co-ed; day; independent; private non-profit; 140 students

 Strongly Christian school operating an American curriculum and accredited by the Western Association of Schools and Colleges (WASC) and the Association of Christian Schools International (ACSI).
 The proportion of Indians to expats is roughly the same amongst students and teachers.
-The only anomaly amongst the expats is the large percentage of South Korean students who outnumber Americans.
+The only anomaly amongst the expats is the large percentage of South Korean students who outnumber Americans

-The schools below have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.
+These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

 The German School, Delhi

 German State Curriculum/ German International Abitur (DIAP); ages 3-18; co-ed; day; independent; private non-profit; 120 students

-PYP/ MYP/ IB Diploma: ages 3-18; co-ed; day; independent; privately owned;
+PYP/ MYP/ IB Diploma: ages 3-18; co-ed; day; independent; privately owned; 1,670 students